T H E D E R E L I C T M I S C E L L A N Y

 A glimpse of the main buildings caught through the broken vestry window

 In 1992, the school was bought for £850,000 by a charity called Jameah Islameah, which ran an independent Islamic boarding school for boys aged 11-16.
 For an annual fee of £900, the Jameah Islameah school provided its students with "an opportunity of a lifetime in the form of Islamic teacher training", allowing them to teach in local Masjids and Madrasas.
 Around 2005, allegations surfaced that the school had been used in the training and recruitment of terrorists.
-According to testimony from Al Qaeda suspects held at Guantanamo Bay, in 1997-8, Abu Hamza and groups of around 30 of his followers had held jihadist training camps here, practicing with AK-47 assault rifles and handguns.
-Although this was never confirmed, has been confirmed that the radical cleric spent a weekend with his followers here around that time; in fact, Bilal Patel, the school's imam, said he was immediately worried about Hamza's behaviour and on what impact the sight of the cleric and his followers would have on the neighbours.
-In 2003 or 2004, the grounds of the school were used for an Islamic-themed camping trip, at which Omar Bakri Mohammed lectured.
+According to testimony from Al Qaeda suspects held at Guantanamo Bay, in 1997-8, radical Islamist cleric Abu Hamza and groups of around 30 of his followers had held jihadist training camps here, practicing with AK-47 assault rifles and handguns.
+Although this was never confirmed, it is known that Hamza spent a weekend with his followers here around that time; in fact, Bilal Patel, the school's imam, said he was immediately worried about Hamza's behaviour and what impact the sight of the cleric and his followers might have on the neighbours.
+In 2003 or 2004, the grounds of the school were used for an Islamic-themed camping trip at which Omar Bakri Muhammad, co-founder of militant Islamist network al-Muhajiroun, lectured.
 The trip, which was advertised by word-of-mouth, was attended by 50 Muslim men, most of whom were members of al-Muhajiroun.
+The network was later proscribed as a terrorist organisation.
 Acting on these and other supposed tip-offs, on 1 September 2006 the school was searched by up to a hundred police officers who also held a cordon around the site for 24 days in an operation that cost over one million pounds.
 Meanwhile the Metropolitan Police searched the buildings and grounds and the lake.
 No arrests were made.

 The following year, the school was closed by the Department for Education and Skills for failing to provide a satisfactory education.
 Numbers of pupils had declined since the raids and no pupils were on the roll at the time of the order.
 Two years before, OFSTED had reported that the school had a "significant number of major weaknesses" and prevented pupils from "making the progress of which they are capable".
 The charity remodeled itself as a teacher training college, providing "an ideal opportunity for students to learn the Qur'an and Sunnah as well as allowing them to develop their own character according to the teachings of the Prophet (SAW)", and also offering accommodation for single men "wishing to live in a strict Islamic environment at a nominal fee."
 The website was operational until 2016, but now, ironically, redirects to a company selling liquor dispensers.